quentinjamet/quentinjamet.github.io/publications.md

  1. **Le Sommer J.** and S. Griffies.
 Science of Ocean Climate Models.
 In preparation for *Encyclopedia of Ocean Sciences*
  1. C. Bricaud, **J. Le Sommer** et al. Grid degradation algorithm for passive tracer transport in NEMO ocean circulation model.
 In preparation for *Geophysical Model Development*
  1. **Le Sommer** et al. NATL60 : A North Atlantic ocean circulation model dataset based on NEMO for preparing SWOT altimeter mission.
 In preparation for *Geophysical Model Development*.
+1. Ajayi A. et al. Spatial and Temporal Variability of Coherent Eddy Structures in the North Atlantic Ocean.
+In preparation for *Ocean Modelling*.
  1. Amores A. et al. Up to which extent can we characterize ocean eddies using present-day altimetric products?.
 In preparation for *Journal of Geophysical Research - Oceans*.
  1. Jourdain et al. Simulating or prescribing the influence of tides on the Amundsen Sea ice shelves.
 In preparation for *Ocean Modelling*.
 ## Submitted papers and papers in revision